ScuolaNormaleSuperiore/wp-pagopa-gateway-cineca/README.md

    - **Description en**: a description for the payment method, will be shown in the english version of the checkout page.
    - **Description it**: a description for the payment method, will be shown in the italian version of the checkout page.
    - **Enable/Disable test mode**: the flag to enable the test mode.
+   - **Payment confirmation method**:
+   - - **Polling on PagoAtenei**: The order is considered paid if the payment callback is called with a valid token and exists a pendig order with that order_id and iuv.
+A further control on the state can be activated enabling the option "Payment confirmation".
+   - - **Asycnhronous notification by PagoAtenei**: The order is considered paid only if PagoAtenei sends a paNotificaTransazione message with esito=PAGAMENTO_ESEGUITO.
+   - **Payment confirmation**: If set, the callback invoked after payment waits for the payment to be propagated from the PSP to PagoAtenei.
+This verification is done with a polling on Pagoatenei.
+If not set, the plugin considers the order paid without further checks.
    - **Aplication code**: the application code assigned by Cineca.
    - **Domain code**: the Vat code of the institution.
    - **Iban**: the Iban of the institution.